infrahq/infra/docs/reference/cli-reference.md

 $ infra logout --clear

 # Log out of a specific server and clear from list
-$ infra logout URL --clear
+$ infra logout infraexampleserver.com --clear

 # Logout and clear list of all servers
 $ infra logout --all --clear